Space-Turtle0/PythonComputer/README.md

 and to upgrade `pip install ghau --upgrade`

 To learn more, visit: https://github.com/InValidFire/ghau
-# Warning:
-Any unintentional change may cause a problem during execution!
-If you did by mistake check the original file and revert your changes.
-*Or just do Ctrl + Z if the edit wasn't that far back* Otherwise, make sure you know what your doing before making a critical change!

 # [New Python Computer]
 - If you're using the new 2019pc.py